Troubleshoot common issues

 If you use VMware software to create virtual desktops, but users’ cached profiles are locked and cannot be deleted, see Profile Management and VMware for troubleshooting information.

-- In Event Viewer, click Application in the left pane.</span>
+- In Event Viewer, click Application in the left pane.

-- Under Source in the right pane, locate the Citrix Profile Management event of interest and double-click it.</span>
+- Under Source in the right pane, locate the Citrix Profile Management event of interest and double-click it.

-- The path to the user store associated with the event is displayed as a link on the General tab.</span>
+- The path to the user store associated with the event is displayed as a link on the General tab.

-- Follow the link to browse the user store if you want to explore the files.</span>
+- Follow the link to browse the user store if you want to explore the files.

 To determine whether a server is processing a user’s logons and logoffs correctly, check the file called PmCompatibility.ini in the user’s profile in the user store.
 The file is located in the profile’s root folder.
 The last entry in the file is the name of the server from which the user last logged off.
 For example, if the server runs Profile Management 5.0, the entry would be:

 [LastUpdateServerName] 5.0=<computer name> <!--NeedCopy-->

 del /s D:\UpmProfiles\pmcompatibility.ini <!--NeedCopy-->

 After the command has completed, users can log on to computers running the earlier version and receive their profile from the user store.

-Profile Management Running on VMware Creates Multiple Profiles
+Profile Management running on VMware creates multiple profiles

-Long Logon Times With Novell eDirectory
+Long logon times With Novell eDirectory

 Excluded folders appear in the user store.
 This is expected and no corrective action is required.
 Folders on an exclusion list are created in the user store but their contents are not synchronized.

 You change a GPO setting but it is not operative on the computer running the Citrix Profile Management Service.
-This might be because GP does not refresh immediately but instead is based on events or intervals specified in your deployment.
-If you want to refresh GP immediately, run
+The issue occurs because GP does not refresh immediately but instead is based on events or intervals specified in your deployment.
+To refresh GP immediately, run

-gpupdate /force command from the command prompt as documented at http://technet.microsoft.com/en-us/library/bb490983.aspx.
+gpupdate /force command from the command prompt as documented at https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/gpupdate.

 For instructions on configuring this feature, see Force user logoffs.